thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

 title: Sightseeing
 icon: ''
 featuredImage: 'https://ucarecdn.com/468e330d-05a6-467b-b098-fcdff53fc4f8/'
+intro: >-
-intro: "## gold coast Sightseeing Cruise\n\nIf you’re looking for things to do on the Gold Coast, we invite you on a unique Gold Coast experience... sailing the calm, clear waters of the Gold Coast Broadwater aboard a beautiful sailing catamaran. \r\n\nWith 2 boats available for private charter, and catering for groups of 2-50 guests, our private sightseeing charters are ideal for families, colleagues and friends looking to explore the area and see the Gold Coast from a different perspective.   \n\nWhether you are a Gold Coast local or on vacation as an international visitor, experiencing the many attractions on the Gold Coast Broadwater from a luxury catamaran is the perfect way to make a memorable experience for your group!"
+  ## gold coast Sightseeing Cruise

+  If you’re looking for things to do on the Gold Coast, we invite you on a unique Gold Coast experience... sailing the calm, clear waters of the Gold Coast Broadwater aboard a beautiful sailing catamaran.

+  With 2 boats available for private charter, and catering for groups of 1-50 guests, our private sightseeing charters are ideal for families, colleagues and friends looking to explore the area and see the Gold Coast from a different perspective.

+  Whether you are a Gold Coast local or on vacation as an international visitor, experiencing the many attractions on the Gold Coast Broadwater from a luxury catamaran is the perfect way to create a memorable experience for your group!
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry